jeffreyalvr/vcgb/README.md

 # vcgb

-A boilerplate structure for creating OpenGL + GLFW projects using VSCode.
+A boilerplate structure for creating OpenGL + GLAD + GLFW projects using VSCode.
-_vcgb stands for VSCode GLFW Boilerplate._
+_vcgb stands for VSCode GLFW/glad Boilerplate._

 ### Important